open-telemetry/opentelemetry.io/content/en/docs/collector/about.md

 The example above is meant to serve as a starting point, to be extended and customized before actual production usage.

-The [OpenTelemetry
-Operator](https://github.com/open-telemetry/opentelemetry-operator) can also be used to provision and maintain an OpenTelemetry Collector instance, with features such as automatic upgrade handling, `Service` configuration based on the OpenTelemetry configuration, automatic sidecar injection into deployments, among others.
+You can also use the [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator) to provision and maintain an OpenTelemetry Collector instance.
+The Operator includes features such as automatic upgrade handling, `Service` configuration based on the OpenTelemetry configuration, automatic sidecar injection into deployments, and more.

 ### Local